jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 ### Same again for Adam Smith:

-You can now explore a second classic economic text and decide whether the resutls are notably different from Marx’s *Capital*.
+You can now explore a second classic economic text and decide whether the results are notably different from Marx’s *Capital*.